broadinstitute/wfl/docs/md/dev-process.md

 Similarly,
 `zero.service.postgres/reset-debug-db`
-resets the local `:debug` Postgres server to its initial state -- before running Liquibase or SQL against a shared database in `gotc-dev` or *gasp* production.
+resets the local `:debug` Postgres server to its initial state.

+Do *not* run something like `reset-debug-db` against a Postgres server deployed in the cloud or with an actual _environment_ set.

 ### integration tests